vorakl/FakeTpl/README.md

 It's not a real template engine or a compleate program.
 This is a working solution for a simple idea of using shell inlines as a templates.

 The solutions is done as a little function which is called `faketpl`.
-It's compatible with many sh-like shell because uses only basic instructions, which can be included in any script, either as a one-liner or external script (after downloading from the Internet).
-Faketpl is tested in Bourne shell (sh), bash, zsh and ash (Busybox).
+It's compatible with many sh-like shells because uses only basic instructions, which can be included in any script, either as a one-liner or an external script (after downloading from the Internet).
+Faketpl was tested in Bourne shell (sh), bash, zsh and ash (Busybox).

-Being so simple in terms of the idea or a realization, it's, in most cases, much more powerful than real template engines!
+Being so simple in terms of the idea and realization, it's, in most cases, much more powerful than real template engines!
 It allows to use most features of a shell interpreter as templates with the only limitation of writing them in one line.
-That means, there are conditions, loops, a result of executing command, content of files, etc and the only real dependency is a shell.
+That means, there are conditions, loops, a result of executing commands, content of files, etc and the only real dependency is a shell.

 ## How to get started?

 Being compatible with many shells at the same time, faketpl cannot use one of them by default.
 But it's not a limitation.
 It's a freedom of a choice.
-Just "include" it in your script which is written in any sh-like language and start using as a function.
+Just "include" it into your script which is written in any sh-like language and start using as a function.
 There are two options: include as an one-liner or as a script from the Internet.

 ### As a one-liner.

-This is a simplest one and the most reliable way.
-It doesn't require an internet connection but will be hard-coded once is added.
-That defines a use case: when you need to integrate the fake engine to some existing script/environment once and use it without any requirements.
+This is a simplest and the most reliable one.
+It doesn't require an internet connection but will be hard-coded once it's added.
+That defines a use case: when you need to integrate the fake engine with some existing script/environment once and use then without any requirements.
-So, just put this string in the shell code:
+So, just put this string in your shell code:

 ```bash
 faketpl() { export IFS=''; while read -r _line; do eval echo \"${_line}\"; done; }
 ```

-Yep, that's only a one-line, in fact.
+Yep, that's only one line, really.
 Nothing more.
-Then send a text with templates to stdin like:
+Then, send a text with templates to stdin like:

 ```bash
 (echo -e "Workers $(grep processor /proc/cpuinfo | wc -l)\nVirtualHost $(cat /proc/sys/kernel/hostname):${RANDOM}\nUsername ${SRV_NAME:-www}" | faketpl)